 An organization spends years accumulating the equipment and tools needed to operate a facility.
 But, it can all be gone in the blink of an eye.
 Be sure to document your equipment and adequately insure it to facilitate the process should you need to submit an insurance claim.
 You’ll be glad you did this should you ever encounter a loss from theft or catastrophic event.

-As we move our operation from the growing season to the off-season at the little league complex where I volunteer, we also perform an annual inventory.
-This inventory is used to update our insurance coverage each year.
+As we move our operation from the growing season to the off-season at the little league complex where I volunteer, we also perform an annual inventory to update our insurance coverage each year.
 As a manager, you want to protect all the investments your organization has made in the tools and equipment that you use to perform your job.
-If ever there is a fire, theft or act of nature, you need the ability to prove to insurers what you had on hand and how much it was worth based on the purchase price and age of the equipment.
-Over the course of a year new equipment & tools are added (purchased) while equipment is retired, so it’s important to update your inventory annually (see sample inventory document below).
+If ever there is a fire, theft or act of nature, you need the ability to prove to insurers what you own and how much it was worth based on the purchase price and age of the equipment.
+Throughout the year new equipment and tools are added (purchased) while equipment is retired, so it’s important to update your inventory annually (see sample inventory document below).

 - The information collected is tracked with a spreadsheet.
 It includes the make, model and serial numbers for mechanized equipment as well as whether it was purchased new or used.

 - A picture is also taken of each piece of equipment and inserted into the document.